ThomasBittner1/KangarooDocumentation/kangaroo/docs/face/mouth.md

 ### Splines - Adjust Ctrl Behaviors
 At some point when the skinning looks somewhat clean, it's best to start adjusting the behaviors of the ctrls some more.
-The following things (1-5) should be done roughly in the same order, but most likely you'll be jumping back and forward, and even might adjust skinCluster here and there.
+The following things (1-5) should be done roughly in the same order, but most likely you'll be jumping back and forward, and even might go back to adjusting skinCluster here and there.
-The goal is to get the shapes and behaviors looking as good as possible without adding blendShapes (even though you can still add corrective blendShapes on top - the better the underlining setup, the more smooth the rig will be)
+The goal is to get the shapes and behaviors looking as good as possible without adding blendShapes.
+Even though you can still add corrective blendShapes on top - the better the underlining setup, the more smooth the rig will be!

 #### 1. Slider Blueprints
 Especially for the corners ctrls, try to find the right blueprint scale to get the best overall possible range.
+They are *sliderBp_l_lipsCorner* and *sliderBp_r_lipsCorner*.

 !!! note
     Unfortunately the slider blueprints don't affect the ctrls live.
 So you'll have to guess (or calculate) the scale, and rerun the *BASEMouthCtrls()* function.

+You'll probably hit the limitation that for the outwards motion you want a different range than the inwards motion.
+You can adjust that in the following section.

 #### 2. Corner Multiply Values
 The corner multiply values specify how much the joints should move based on the corner ctrl movements.